ctracey92/Word-Guess-Game/README.md

  CSS3, HTML5, Javascript

 * About
 A basic word guessing game built using Javascript, HTML, and CSS.
 A random word is chosen from a list and the player has to guess it.
 On a win, the game resets and the win is recorded, on a loss the game just resets.
+The words used in the game are a combination of hacking related words, and some of the most common passwords used.

 * Contributing Guidelines